ggmm-one/eloquent-hashids/README.md

 ## Advanced

 If you want to customise the hashid generation, set the hashidGenerator on the constructor.
-For options see [vinkla/hashids](https://github.com/vinklahashids).
+For options, see [vinkla/hashids](https://github.com/vinklahashids).

 ```php
 use Hashids\Hashids;